TheOdinProject/curriculum/ruby/computer_science/common_data_structures_algorithms.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What is a data structure?
+- Learn about data structures.
-- What is a stack?
-- What is a queue?
-- What's the difference between a stack and a queue?
-- What is a stack useful for?
-- What is a queue useful for?
+- Find out about stacks and queues, and their differences.
-- What's the best way to implement stacks and queues in Ruby?
+- Read about the best way to implement stacks and queues in Ruby.
-- Why bother having many different search algorithms?
+- Understand why we have so many different search algorithms.
-- What is breadth-first-search (BFS)?
-- What is depth-first-search (DFS)?
-- What situations would you want to use BFS?
-- What situations would you want to use DFS instead?
+- Be able to explain what is breadth-first-search (BFS) and depth-first-search (DFS) algorithm, and their use cases.
-- When would BFS be impractical?
+- Know when BFS would be impractical.

 ### Assignment